conda/infrastructure/HOW_WE_USE_GITHUB.md

 ### How are issues sorted?

-Issues in the ["Sorting" tab of the Planning board][project-sorting] are reviewed by issue sorting engineers, who take rotational sorting shifts.
+Issues in the ["Sorting" tab of the Planning board][project-sorting] are reviewed by core maintainers.
 In the process of sorting issues, engineers label the issues and move them to the other tabs of the project board for further action.

-Issues that require input from multiple members of the sorting team will be brought up during refinement meetings in order to understand how those particular issues fit into the short- and long-term roadmap.
-These meetings enable the sorting engineers to get together to collectively prioritize issues, earmark feature requests for specific future releases (versus a more open-ended backlog), tag issues as ideal for first-time contributors, as well as whether or not to close/reject specific feature requests.

 ### How does labeling work?